 Well, the time has come for at least part of that dream to come to fruition – borrowed solace has expanded to also become a podcast!

 We want to take this community that we’ve created with borrowed solace to your morning commute, your workout, and your living room.
 We hope to be the writing community you’ve always wanted but never found, that moment in the middle of a crazy week where you can take some time to dwell on creating and the ways that we all, as creatives, relate to one another.

 One of things that has been most inspiring about the journal so far is to hear about so many wonderful writers and how they are also not writers.
 Sure, we’re all writers at heart, but we are also artists, musicians, security guards, librarians, professors, students, and so, so much more.

-borrowed solace: the podcast, is going to feature stories, poems, and interviews that focus on intersections of creativity.
-It’s going to be a space to talk about all things writerly and hear fresh takes on traditional writing advice.
-Here we’ll ramble on about how we can draw inspiration from so much more than just writing in our lives, and we’ll take you along with us to talk to all sorts of creatives to get the scoop on how we are all connected.
+borrowed solace: the podcast, features stories, poems, and interviews that focus on intersections of creativity.
+It’s a space to talk about all things writerly and hear fresh takes on traditional writing advice.
+Here, we ramble on about how we can draw inspiration from so much more than just writing in our lives, and we take you along with us to talk to all sorts of creatives to get the scoop on how we are all connected.

 If you are interested in having your work read on the podcast, please email your submission to firstname.lastname@example.org.
 Please be sure to include the following in your subject line: NAME_PODCAST_GENRE (i.e., poetry, fiction, nonfiction).

 Please do not submit work to both the regular e-journal and the podcast, and wait to hear back from one before submitting to the other.